Audio4Linux/JDSP4Linux/README.md

 **Decide whether you need to install the PipeWire or PulseAudio version of this app!**

-If you don't know which version fits to your Linux setup, go to the [PipeWire vs PulseAudio section](#which-one-am-i-using) above.
+If you don't know which version fits your Linux setup, go to the [PipeWire vs PulseAudio section](#which-one-am-i-using) above.

 * [Debian/Ubuntu (PPA)](#debianubuntu)
 <!-- * [Arch Linux (AUR)](#arch) -->